 One the hike, we were so pleased to enjoy the solitude!
 For the most part, we were nearly alone on the hike.
 That is our preference as I am sure it is with other hikers….

 We are most sensitive to His calling in our marriage, so we are not only sharing our struggles and victories in our marriage with this blog, but we are honestly trying to be a better husband and wife to each other!

 We had looked at it and at this late in the day, 3:00 pm, to try to tackle that hike would not be wise.
 It is considerably higher, much more strenuous (although this hike was nearly a walk in the park) and the weather could turn severe without warning!
 The woman informed us she was an experienced hiker, hiking many 14ers (mountains over 14,000 elevation)!
-Her poor husband did not look as fit as us, remember, we live in Florida at sea level and the most we hike is over a sand dune!
+Her husband did not look as fit as us, remember, we live in Florida at sea level and the most we hike is over a sand dune!
 But she insisted they needed to find it!
 Bill remembered the sign and they went off on their merry way, well, the dog seemed merry anyway!